mindspore-ai/docs/docs/mindspore/source_en/faq/network_compilation.md

        In file /home/workspace/mindspore/build/package/mindspore/train/dataset_helper.py(98)/        return self.network(*outputs)/
     ```

-    The code call stack of the first separator points to 'x = self.bn1(x)' on line 265 in the network script file, and the code call stack of the second separator points to 'x = self.bn1(x)' in line 266 of the network script file.
+    The code call stack of the first separator points to 'x = self.bn1(x)' on line 265 in the network script file, and the code call stack of the second separator points to 'x = self.relu(x)' in line 266 of the network script file.
 It can be seen that the operator FusionOp_BNTrainingUpdate_ReLUV2 is a fusion of these two lines of code.

 - The operator Conv2DBackpropFilter reported an error and printed the following code: